axiezai/pipetography/README.md

 Since most usages will be on HPC resources, I <em>highly recommend</em> that you use the `Singularity` or `Docker` recipe in the repository instead of installing the Python module.

+#### Singularity (recommended):

  - To build sandbox singularity image: `singularity build -s pipetography.simg singularity.def`

  - Run singularity image with: `singularity run pipetography.simg` (You will have to bind your data directories in addition to just `singularity run`)

+#### Docker:

+ - Pull the docker image: `docker pull axiezai/pipetography`

+ - Run with BIDS directory and interactive bash terminal: `docker run -v <BIDS_DIR>:<Docker_BIDS_DIR> -it axiezai/pipetography bash`

+Known container issues:
+ - The freesurfer `license.txt` file, although copied into the containers and the environment variable `FS_LICENSE` is set, must be moved into the freesurfer home folder before running the pipeline.
+So once your image is built, run it interactively and manually move the license file with `mv /license.txt /opt/freesurfer-6.0.0-min/`

+ - If `singularity build` fails with `apt-get install` error complaining about unauthenticated packages, add `--allow-unauthenticated` to every `apt-get` line in the `sinngularity.def` file.

 #### Creating your own environment and install `pipetography` as a Python module:

 `pip install pipetography`